 She has frequently taught her specialized class in inverted dance work for professionals at Zenon Dance School, TU Dance, and elsewhere, that incorporates acrobatics, capoeira, yoga, and modern and contemporary dance vocabularies.

-In Canada Paul performed with a variety of professional theatres, including the Theatre Francais de Toronto, the Young People's Theater, and the Great Canadian Theatre Company in Ottawa, as well as a variety of regional and summer theatres.
+(1983-1985) Paul vagabonded for several years, performing at the Edinburgh and Avignon festivals, and touring throughout western France.
+(1985-1991) Paul lived in the inner city of Detroit, and from there toured across the country to 25 states, performing in colleges, and regional theaters.
+(1991-1998) In Canada Paul performed with a variety of professional theatres, including the Theatre Francais de Toronto, the Young People's Theater, and the Great Canadian Theatre Company in Ottawa, as well as a variety of regional and summer theatres.
 In Europe Paul performed with several companies in France, Hungary, and Scotland, and at the prestigious Edinburgh and Avignon Fringe Festivals.

 (1998 - present) in Minneapolis, Paul was awarded a 2009 McKnight Theater Artist Fellowship, received a 2010 Sage Award for Design in Dance, has received 5 individual artist grants from the Minnesota State Arts Board, received a 2012 MRAC Next Step grant, and a 2013 Jerome Foundation Travel & Study Grant.